athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

  else:
  scores = [score_model(data, n_test, cfg) for cfg in cfg_list]

-12.3.
-Case Study 1: No Trend or Seasonality 214

     scores = [r for r in scores if r[1] != None]
     # sort configs by error, asc